Sydney-Informatics-Hub/Somatic-ShortV/README.md

 The following will perform somatic short variant calling for all samples present in `/path/to/<cohort>.config`.
 Once you're set up (see the guide above), change into the `Somatic-ShortV` directory after cloning this repository.
 The scripts use relative paths and the `Somatic-ShortV` is your working directory.
 Adjust compute resources requested in the `.pbs` files using the guide provided in each of the parallel scripts.
 This will often be according to the number of samples in `/path/to/<cohort>.config`.

+__Adding new samples to a cohort for PoN__: If you have sequenced new samples belonging to a cohort that was previously sequenced and wish to re-create PoN with all samples, you can skip some of the processing steps for the previously sequenced samples.
+If you would like to do this:
-__Adding new samples to a cohort__: Please create a config file containing the new samples only and process these from step 1.
-Then follow optional steps from step 5 onwards if you would like to consolidate the new samples with previously processed samples.
+    * Please create a config file containing the new samples only and process these from step 1.
+    * Follow optional steps from step 5 onwards if you would like to consolidate the new samples with previously processed samples.

 __18/03/21__ Please check Log directory paths in PBS scripts